Advice for Probability Graduate Students

 - Latin American J. of Prob. and Math.
 Stat.

-- Besides looking at the ArXive regularly, you can go to the web pages of your favorite probabilists or other mathematicians and look at their papers.
+- You can find papers on the web pages of your favorite probabilists or other mathematicians.
 Depending on your choice, the quality could be very high.

 Attend Programs at Institutes

 There are many mathematical research institutes worldwide.
 Some are conference centers or simply departments by another name, but most run semester-long periods of concentration in specific areas.
 They often give support to young researchers and graduate students.

 * Supports research in pairs or teams.

 - MSRI, Berkeley

 - Institute for Advanced Study, Princeton

 - DIMACS, Rutgers.
 Discrete math and computer science.